 The pain of TM stayed however, with no signs of the active heat sensations easing and the urogenital issues unchanged.

 Earlier in the year I had planned to visit the Hobbs’ Rehabilitation unit in Lambourn, Berkshire (at the Injured Jockeys Fund, Oaksey House facility) where they had use of both an anti-gravity running machine and hydro-pool based treadmill.
 This had to be postponed due to Covid-19 but I managed to secure a two week stay in Sept/October 2020 and this helped me gain some confidence with my balance although the hoped for ability to run again was not forthcoming!

 To cut a long story short my activities on the bike, Wattbike, tennis court and gym carried on through the winter and in to 2021.
 Power slowly crept up and the decision to set up Challenge-TM became an absolute focus from the spring of 2021 onwards.

-The Ventoux story is covered elsewhere, but a number of issues and problems have arisen or simply become exacerbated through the year:
+The Ventoux stories are covered elsewhere, but a number of issues and problems have arisen or simply become exacerbated through recent years:

-- A 2 week break from activity (to rest for a cold) during May, seemed to cost me months of progress.
+- A 2 week break from activity (to rest for a cold) during May ’21, seemed to cost me months of progress.
 This has now been proven on more than one occasion, meaning that ‘motion is lotion’ is absolutely critical in order to maintain at least a level of consistency with my condition.

 - Neuro pain has worsened through time, to levels that are virtually intolerable; all other affected bodily functions remain as they have been.